setsun/react-transition-components/README.md

 `npm install --save react-choreography`

 In addition to the included transition components, you'll need to include the `index.css` file to apply the CSS transitions.
+Using `webpack` you can require it via `require('react-choreography/dist/index.css')`.

 ### Included transitions
 - FadeTransition